 Balanced Investor

-Balanced investors are moderates looking for a balanced return between both high-risk equities and lower-risk income investments.
-They tend to have a medium-term time horizon and are able to accept moderate losses in return for the potential for moderate gains.
+Balanced investors are moderates looking for a balanced return between high-risk equities and lower-risk income investments.
+They tend to have a medium-term time horizon and can accept moderate losses in return for the potential for moderate gains.

 Growth Investors

-Growth investors have a high-risk tolerance.
-They are willing to risk losing large amounts of capital in exchange for the opportunity to maximize returns.
-They can tolerate large fluctuations in value and tend to have longer time horizons before they would need access to their capital.
+Growth investors have a high risk tolerance.
+They are willing to risk losing significant amounts of capital in exchange for the opportunity to maximize returns.
+They can tolerate considerable fluctuations in value and tend to have longer time horizons before needing access to their capital.
 Growth investors typically have little to no need for recurrent income.
 Therefore, these investors lean towards growth stocks, much more than less risky dividend-paying blue-chip stocks.

 Aggressive Growth Investors

 Aggressive growth investors have very high-risk tolerances.
 They are willing to accept severe fluctuations and sustained losses.
 They have long time horizons and no need for current income.
-It’s not uncommon for these investors to be young (20’s and 30’s) and to have large incomes outside of their investments.
+It’s not uncommon for these investors to be young (20s and 30s) and have large incomes outside their investments.

-Aggressive investors have equities in their portfolios, but they also tend to invest in hedge funds and speculative assets like venture capital, cryptocurrency, commodity futures, and others.
+Aggressive investors have equities in their portfolios but tend to invest in hedge funds and speculative assets like venture capital, cryptocurrency, commodity futures, etc.

 Fixed Income Investing vs. Variable Income Investing

-If you’re like most people, you’re going to have some income investments in your portfolio.
-And as you get older, the percentage of your portfolio that is made up of income investments will grow.
+If you’re like most people, you’ll have some income investments in your portfolio.
+As you age, the percentage of your portfolio made up of income investments will grow.

 Fixed-income investments pay a prescribed amount of income on a regular schedule.
 Additionally, fixed-income investments often have fixed interest rates that they pay.

-A certificate of deposit (CD) is an example of a fixed-rate investment, as is a money market fund.
-However, the most common type of fixed-rate income investment is bonds.
+A certificate of deposit (CD) and a money market fund are examples of fixed-rate investments.
+However, bonds are the most common type of fixed-rate income investment.

 Bonds

-A bond is an investment vehicle in which one loans money to an entity in return for a promise to pay back the principal along with interest.
+A bond is an investment vehicle in which one loans money to an entity in return for a promise to pay back the principal and interest.
 The three most common types of bonds you will encounter are:

 Treasury Bonds